Unit 2: Authorizations

 If you are not Availity-enabled, home health care providers can fax requests using the Home Health Precertification Worksheet or make their requests by calling Clinical Services.

-The worksheet is also accessible on the Provider Resource Center — select Forms from the left-hand menu, and then Authorization Forms.
+The worksheet is also accessible on the Provider Resource Center — select Resources & Education and then Medical Authorization Forms.

 Telephone Requests